JetBrains/teamcity-documentation/topics/msbuild.md

 <note>

 Since TeamCity 2019.2.3, we have stopped providing active support for the MSBuild runner.
 Please use the .NET runner with the `msbuild` command instead.
-For more details, refer to the [.NET runner description](net.md).
+For more details on migration, refer to the [.NET runner description](net.md#Migrating+from+MSBuild+Runner).

 </note>